Multiply

 Strategy: Once you have a piece with Scavenger, you should focus your attention on trying to jump on pieces harboring unused powers with your Scavenger equipped piece.
 Not only does your Scavenger piece gain all the powers from your opponent, but so do all of the Scavenger pieces in your network.
 They all communicate and share the powers among themselves when an opponent has been fallen by a Scavenger.
 This is a great way to quickly build up an arsenal of like-minded pieces.
 You can keep many of your Scavenger pieces safely in your back rows, away from danger, while a single Scavenger piece goes out hunting.
 This method of foraging for powers can allow you to build up strong forces at a safe distance.
 If this power is activated again, the second-phased piece can now jump onto its own squadron.
 This tactic can be used to clear the way of weak pieces that are hindering your movement.
 More importantly, you can sacrifice a piece with powers and fuse the inventories from two separate pieces onto one stronger piece.
 You can continue to gobble up your own pieces for the benefit of the squadrons' survival.
 Keep in mind, if this piece gets captured or killed after acquiring the powers of other sacrificed pieces, you could end up powerless and with less pieces.

-(member battles only)
+Power Plant (member battles only)

 Plants a power distribution device on the tile below the piece.
 Any Power Orb that spawns on this distribution block will be automatically absorbed by all pieces in the aligned Power Plant grid.